pebbe/novas/README.md

     go get github.com/pebbe/novas

-You also need a planetary ephemeris file.
+You also need a planetary ephemeris file `JPLEPH`.
 You can download it from here:

 http://pkleiweg.home.xs4all.nl/jpleph/

+Put the file in this directory:

+    $GOPATH/src/github.com/pebbe/novas/jpleph/